qzq92/MediumArticleAnalyzer/README.md

 python main_medium_article.py
 ```

-## Deviation of codebase from Udemy's course content
+## Difference in codebase from Udemy's course content

 Specifically for *main_pdf_file.py*, differences include the following:
 1) the use of vector store embedding was changed from OpenAIEmbedding to HuggingFaceEmbeddings;
 ```